umarmuha/react-noteapp-crud/README.md

 # react-noteapp-crud

-This is a note taking app created with reactjs
+This is a note taking app created with reactjs.
+For build process this app with use vite.